Skip to main content

 Learning Objectives

-• Understand the two primary movements of Earth - rotation and revolution
+• Understand the two main movements of the Earth: rotation and revolution.

 Frequently Asked Questions